 The boundaries between these groups in terms of the tasks performed are defined in the group definitions and associated notes.
 In summary, nursing professionals assume responsibility for the planning and management of the care of patients, working autonomously or in teams with medical doctors and others.
 Nursing associate professionals provide basic nursing and personal care and generally work under the supervision or in support of medical, nursing or other health professionals.
 Personal care workers provide personal care and assistance with mobility and activities of daily living but do not provide nursing care beyond assisting patients with oral medications and changing dressings.

-Occupational titles such as “nursing sister”, “registered nurse”, “charge nurse”, “enrolled nurse”, “assistant nurse”, “nursing assistant”, “auxiliary nurse” and “nurse aid” need to be mapped to the appropriate ISCO-08 unit group or minor group, based on the usage of these terms in the national context.
+Occupational titles such as “nursing sister”, “registered nurse”, “charge nurse”, “enrolled nurse”, “assistant nurse”, “nursing assistant”, “auxiliary nurse” and “nurse aide” need to be mapped to the appropriate ISCO-08 unit group or minor group, based on the usage of these terms in the national context.
 Although some of these occupation titles are listed in the ISCO-08 group definitions and index, the scope of practice for such titles may vary between countries and within countries over time.
 It is necessary, therefore, to consider the tasks that workers in jobs with these titles are competent or authorized to perform in the national context, and to compare these tasks with those listed in the ISCO-08 group definitions, in order to determine where in the classification each title will be classified.
 In this way all relevant terms can be appropriately included in the national index of occupational titles.

 4.4.3 Early childhood educators and child care workers